Strength and Organization of the Army, Air Force and Navy of Finland in the Continuation War against the Soviet Union.

-From June 1941 onwards, when Finland fought alongside Germany, Finnish naval forces contributed one large coastal defence vessel and around 30 gun-boats, minesweepers and motor torpedo-boats to the Axis naval force in the Baltic.
+From June 1941 onward, when Finland fought alongside Germany, Finnish naval forces contributed one large coastal defense vessel and around 30 gun-boats, minesweepers and motor torpedo-boats to the Axis naval force in the Baltic.
 There were also an additional 432 vessels comprising the Finnish Mercantile Marine.

-Finnish losses in the Continuation War were two minelayers, 16 minesweepers, one yacht, two motor torpedo-boats and various other small vessels.
-At the end of the war the Soviet government seized the one remaining armoured coastal defence ship and five submarines.
+Finnish losses in the Continuation War were two mine layers, 16 minesweepers, one yacht, two motor torpedo-boats and various other small vessels.
+At the end of the war the Soviet government seized the one remaining armored coastal defense ship and five submarines.